Charles Edward Wilson (rugby union): Military career

+From 1 January 1903 he was seconded as an adjutant of volunteers.
+He later served in India.

 During the First World War, Wilson served as the adjutant of the 1st Battalion, Queen's (Royal West Surrey) Regiment, attached to the 3rd Brigade, 1st Division.
 He served on the Western Front and was awarded the Légion d’Honneur.
 He was killed in action on 17 September 1914 during the Battle of the Aisne, on the River Aisne.
 He is buried in Paissy Churchyard, Aisne, France [Grave 2], and was survived by his wife Mabel (née Carr) and their two sons.